umapathyg/umapathyg.github.io/_pages/about.md

 ## Mentoring

-I mentor doctoral and post-doctoral researchers through the **Academy of Scientific and Innovative Research (AcSIR)**.
-Prospective students interested in wildlife endocrinology, conservation genomics, or eDNA-based surveillance are welcome to write to me.
+I mentor doctoral, post-doctoral, and young scientists through the CSIR-CCMB and **Academy of Scientific and Innovative Research (AcSIR)**.

 ## Contact